seiszhang/ucerf3-etas-results/2019_08_19-ComCatM7p1_ci38457511_35DaysAfter_ShakeMapSurfaces-noSpont-full_td-scale1.14/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2020/03/28 01:11:41 UTC, 33 weeks after the simulation start time.
+Last updated at 2020/04/05 06:44:31 UTC, 239.1 days after the simulation start time.

-Total matching ComCat events found: 320
+Total matching ComCat events found: 323

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*